uwe-koeckemann/AIDDL/common/doc/learning/linear_regression.md

 As a result, writing the `fit` comes pretty close to how it would be described in a textbook.
 The `predict` method simply multiplies a data set with the weight vector `w` and packs the result into an AIDDL list.

-The implementation can be found [here](../../scala/src/main/scala/org/aiddl/common/scala/learning/supervised/least_squares/OrdinaryLeastSquaresRegression.scala)
+The full implementation can be found [here](../../scala/src/main/scala/org/aiddl/common/scala/learning/supervised/least_squares/OrdinaryLeastSquaresRegression.scala)

 ## Try It Yourself